 Regulatory reform, another top priority of the new administration, should focus on aligning regulations across federal programs and otherwise reducing regulatory costs, enabling more available funding to reach those in need and facilitating program effectiveness.

 And finally, housing finance reform must be reconsidered.
 The failure of Congress to reform the system after the financial crisis has severely limited access to mortgage funding for creditworthy households and is an ongoing risk to the taxpayer in the event of another serious crisis.

 We must use our voices and our partnerships to advocate for a healthy housing market that supports people of all income levels and all housing preferences.
-The reality is that if children don’t live in decent homes, their odds of staying healthy plummet.
+If children don’t live in decent homes, the reality is that their odds of staying healthy plummet.
 If they’re not healthy, they don’t receive an adequate education; and if they don’t get an education, they cannot get decent jobs, meaning they may not be able to care for their families or break out of the stranglehold of poverty.
 All of these pieces have to line up if we are going to build and maintain healthy and thriving communities, and it starts with the home.
 It starts with us.

 About the author more »